Frazzini Emiliano Frazzini Lucrezia Carlini Benilda Frazzini DiVecchia Site Home

 Subject: Peter Carlino

-Hi, Cathy, My name is Patrick Carlino.
-I was looking through the web with my oldest daughter and found what you had wrote about my Grandfather Peter Carlino.
 My father was his youngest son also named Peter Carlino.
 I could be wrong but I always thought that my Grandfather might have set up his own death and he might have went back to the old country. the only way they were able to identify him was through his ring. also he knew he was a marked man as his brother Sam was already killed.
 I always thought it would be crazy to go back and move a body after he was killed.
 Kinda risky!
 If you might be related to us let me know!

-thanks Patrick Carlino
+Thanks, Patrick Carlino

 Here are some emails that received from descendents of Sam and Pete.

-27 Aug 2005
+Date: Sat, 27 Aug 2005 23:56:50 -0700 (PDT)

 hi mark,